gtalarico/pyairtable/docs/source/migrations.rst

       - :meth:`table.record_url() <pyairtable.Table.record_url>`

-There is no fully exhaustive list of changes; please refer to :ref:`the API documentation <Module: pyairtable>` for a list of available methods and attributes.
+There is no fully exhaustive list of changes; please refer to :ref:`the API documentation <API: pyairtable>` for a list of available methods and attributes.

 Retry by default
 ----------------